 Q: Can I use all the chairs in my barber’s shop/salon if they are spaced at 1m from one another?

-A: It is recommended that chairs be spaced at distances of at least two metres from one another.
+A: It is recommended that chairs be spaced at distances of at least 2m from one another.
 Where this cannot be achieved it may be possible, with additional controls, to have chairs located at a reduced distance.
 Remember there must be at least 2m physical distancing between persons.
 If this cannot be guaranteed screens/barriers should be put in place.

 Q: Should I install screens between chairs?

 A: Yes where 2m physical distancing cannot be guaranteed.
 Screens/barriers may provide a degree of comfort for clients/customers and act as an additional control, however, where clients/customers are less than 2m apart it is likely that they will still be considered a contact in the event that someone in the salon tests positive for COVID-19.
 In these instances it is likely that anyone within less than 2m of that individual will be required to self-isolate for a period of 14 days.

 Q: The only wash hand basin within the salon is in the staff toilet, do we need to install more?

 A: Wash hand basins should be accessible to staff within the premises.
 The suitability will be dependent upon the location, the further away from the work environment the more unlikely they will be frequently used.
 However, within a hairdressing salon the backwash sinks could be utilised for hand washing.